jupyter/governance/software_steering_council.md

 ### Selecting SSC members

-Each Jupyter Subproject or working group with SSC representation is responsible to nominate a single representative using the Jupyter Decision Making Guidelines.
+Each Jupyter Subproject or Working Group with SSC representation is responsible to nominate a single representative using the Jupyter Decision Making Guidelines.

 ### Bootstrapping the SSC